onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 - GUI calls DELETE "/onap/policy/clamp/acm/v2/compositions/{compositionId}/instances/{instanceId}" endpoint
 - runtime-ACM receives the call by Rest-Api (InstantiationController)
 - It checks that AC Instance is in UNDEPLOYED deployState
-- It deletes the AC Instance from DB
+- It updates the AC Instance to DB with DELETING deployState
+- It triggers the execution to send a broadcast AUTOMATION_COMPOSITION_STATE_CHANGE message
+- the message is built by AutomationCompositionStateChangePublisher using Instance data. (with startPhase = last StartPhase)

 Depriming of a Automation Composition Definition Type
 +++++++++++++++++++++++++++++++++++++++++++++++++++++